 - Under a non-qualified plan, an individual is able to set the date of distribution, which helps in planning future goals like retirement, college education, etc.

 - If an employee opts for a qualified deferral plan, there will be capped in the maximum contribution.

 - If a plan is selected, whether qualified or non-qualified without proper planning, there can be a possibility that there are not benefits that turn out due to the wrong prediction of taxation aspects.

 - The contribution made under the non-qualified stock option is much riskier as they are subject to fulfillment of the creditor’s claim in case of bankruptcy of the company.

 - The employees who don’t complete their tenure with the business generally forfeit their benefits.

-Deferred compensation is now a day considered as an important tool in tax planning and various permutations and combinations are done for maximum benefits of individual and company.
-Since such planning requires expert knowledge of various laws like revenue laws of the country/ state and understanding of risk of investment as per the individuals risk appetite it is always vital that an informed decision is made for such investment and usually help of financial advisor is suggested as this can help in increasing the returns and also in reducing the risk of investments.
+Deferred compensation is now a day considered as an essential tool in tax planning, and various permutations and combinations are done for maximum benefits of individual and company.
+Since such planning requires expert knowledge of multiple laws like revenue laws of the country/ state and understanding of the risk of investment as per the individuals risk appetite, it is always vital that an informed decision is made for such investment and usually help of financial advisor is suggested as this can help in increasing the returns and also in reducing the risk of investments.

 This article has been a guide to Deferred Compensation and its definition.
 Here we discuss how does deferred compensation work along with types, advantages, and disadvantages.
 You can learn more about financing from the following articles –